Bus Stop-1956

 Five Dolls For An August Moon is a 1970 Italian horror film by horror maestro Mario Bava, a well-regarded director of the genre.

-Being relatively a novice to his films, but knowing his name, I expected a bit more from the film than I was treated to.
+Being relatively a novice to his films, but knowing his name, I expected a bit more from the movie than I was treated to.

 From a critic’s consensus, Five Dolls For An August Moon is not considered to be one of his better films- not even close.
-I found some positive elements to the film, but ultimately it did not come together concisely or compellingly.
+I found some positive elements in the film, but ultimately, it did not come together cohesively or compellingly.

-The dubbing from Italian to the English language is poor and I would have preferred more authenticity to watch in the native Italian language.
+The dubbing from Italian to English is poor, and I would have preferred more authenticity in the original Italian.

 Containing a fascinating and mysterious premise, a group of gorgeous people gathers on a sunny, remote desert island- somewhere off the coast of the Mediterranean Sea.

-Owned by wealthy industrialist George Stark, the weekend is intended to be one of socializing, fun, and relaxation.
+Owned by wealthy industrialist George Stark, the weekend is intended for socializing, fun, and relaxation.

-One of the guests is famed chemist, Professor Gerry Farrell, who has recently created a revolutionary formula, and it is quickly revealed that all of the guests are industrialists with plans to buy the formula from him at any price.
+One of the guests is famed chemist Professor Gerry Farrell (William Berger), who has recently developed a revolutionary formula, and it is quickly revealed that all the guests are industrialists eager to buy it from him at any price.

 Incensed, Farrell refuses to budge and, suddenly, one by one, the guests are killed off in typical gruesome horror fashion.